-- Why atoms are stable? - Why atomic emission spectrum is discrete?
+- Why atoms are stable?
+After Rutherford experiments (1911) we know the structure of the atoms.
+But according to classical mechanics such atoms could not be stable. - Why atomic emission spectrum is discrete?

 22.2.
 Bohr atom (1913).

 We want to consider how atoms emit the light.
 Remember, the light is a bunch of particles, it is also a wave.